 Some misunderstandings are remedied easily.
 But when new information collides with old prejudices-when new truths battle established beliefs for space in our consciousnesses-we tend to respond with all manner of defense mechanisms.
 We employ these defenses in response to the psychological stressors that emerge from such inner-battles (Elliot & Devine, 1994).
-This is especially true when our current beliefs place us in a privileged bubble, as the belief that "the United States was founded on Christian ideals and principles" does for White people, Christians, and White Christians in particular.
+This is especially true when our current beliefs place us in a privileged bubble, as the belief that "the United States was founded on Judeo-Christian principles" does for white people, Christians, and white Christians in particular.
 It is in these moments, often described as cognitive dissonance (a term popularized in Leon Festinger's [1957] study of a doomsday cult's stubborn belief persistence), when a learner-any one of us-finds her- or himself grappling with new information in light of old understandings.

 I have come to learn that these moments form the critical crossroads of learning, the educational moments of truth, in my social justice teaching.
-It is the moment when a White teacher first hears the term "White privilege"; when a high school student learns that the U.S. never has named English its "official" language; when a U.S. Christian's sense of history is shaken by the idea that the U.S., in fact, was not founded on Christian principles.
-These are the moments Kincheloe (2005) describes as "untidiness," as part of a process in which we construct "new relationships in the in-

-Paul C. Gorski is an assistant professor in the New Century College at George Mason University, Fairfax, Virginia. teraction of cultural understandings, the influences of the information environment, familiar stories, idiosyncratic ways of making meaning, and schooling" (p.
+It is the moment when a white teacher first hears the term "white privilege"; when a high school student learns that the U.S. never has named English its "official" language; when a U.S. Christian's sense of history is shaken by the knowledge that the U.S., in fact, was not founded on Judeo-Christian principles.
+These are the moments Kincheloe (2005) describes as "untidiness," as part of a process in which we construct "new relationships in the interaction of cultural understandings, the influences of the information environment, familiar stories, idiosyncratic ways of making meaning, and schooling" (p.
 115).
-As an educator, it is my work to create a context in which these new relationships will, indeed, be constructed, rather than one in which students hide or flee from the dissonance that underlies these golden opportunities for learning.
+As an educator, it is my work to create a context in which these new relationships will, indeed, be constructed, rather than one in which students hide or flee from the dissonance that underlies these magnificent learning opportunities.

-Continuing with the activity, then, I might ask, "What if I told you that most of the land-owning White men we call 'Founding Fathers' were not Christians at all?
-Or that many of these men, including Thomas Jefferson, Benjamin Franklin, and John Adams, identified as deists-people who believed in a higher universal power or god, but not in organized religion or supernatural revelation?"
+Continuing with the activity, then, I might ask, "What if I told you that most of the land-owning white men we call 'Founding Fathers' were not Christians at all?
+Or that many of these men, including Thomas Jefferson, Benjamin Franklin, and John Adams, identified as deists-people who believed in a higher universal power or god, but did not believe in organized religion or supernatural revelation?"